-Update, 2/21: After initially voting it down, the Arizona House of Representatives reconsidered House Bill 2241, which would introduce mandatory minimum sentences for heroin and fentanyl sales.
-This time, the bill passed with a 31-27 vote, meaning that it now moves to the State Senate.
+Update, 3/21: House Bill 2241, which would introduce mandatory minimum sentences for heroin and fentanyl sales, has died in the State Senate.

 Original story continues below:

 Over the last decade or so, a growing body of research has determined that mandatory minimum sentences don't work.
 They do nothing to reduce crime, but they do exacerbate existing racial disparities in the criminal justice system while leading to massive prison overpopulation.

 Since 2001, at least 19 states have taken steps to reform their mandatory minimum sentencing laws, from reducing the penalties to repealing them all together.
 Even the right-wing American Legislative Exchange Council issued a report that concluded that getting rid of mandatory minimums would save states money while also lowering crime rates.

 Nevertheless, a bill that would impose mandatory minimum sentences for heroin and fentanyl is progressing in the Arizona House of Representatives.

 House Bill 2241, introduced by Eddie Farnsworth, a Republican from Gilbert, would impose non-negotiable minimum penalties for anyone who makes, sells, or transports heroin, fentanyl, or carfentanil — or is found to be in possession of equipment or chemicals that could be used to make those drugs.
 First offenses would carry a 10-year minimum sentence.
 Any additional violations would result in 15 years in prison.

 The response from opponents of the bill can largely be summed up as, "Wait, we're really doing this again?"